Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 • Allows for operational flexibility and low retention times

-• Increase in the residing time for biomass concentrations
+• Increase in the residence time for biomass concentrations

 • Lower sludge production due to slower microbial growth rates